Become a Normal Sport Member

 This doesn’t mean NS will be ad-free.

-We believe the advertising experience doesn’t have to suck, but we also believe that it always will if it’s your only source of revenue.
-We have already partnered with some high-quality brands and integrated their products into our content.
+We believe the advertising experience doesn’t have to be terrible, but we also believe that it always will be terrible if ads are your only source of revenue.

-It’s something I believe can be done tastefully.
 Howevah ...
-I have noticed a trend highlighted by this tweet.
+I have noticed a trend highlighted by this screenshot I took the other day.

 So much of the internet is borderline unusable to the point that I’m not sure whether the purpose of the ads is to subsidize the content or whether it’s the other way around.